-Without a doubt, snorkeling is a fun adventure at these stunning places because of multiple varieties of fish — like sea cucumbers, Moorish idols, butterfly fish etc. The honu or the green sea turtles are definitely a treat to the eyes as they swim by your side.
+Without a doubt, snorkeling is a fun adventure at these stunning places because of the multiple varieties of fish — like sea cucumbers, Moorish idols, butterfly fish, etc. The honu or the green sea turtles are definitely a treat to the eyes as they swim by your side.

-The boat tours and kayak don’t operate out of the north shore amid winter because of the winter swells.
-In case you are interested in having a lifetime experience of snorkeling or kayak, Poipu should be your go-to place.
+The boat tours and kayaks don’t operate out of the north shore amid winter because of the winter swells.
+In case you are interested in having a lifetime experience of snorkeling or kayaking, Poipu should be your go-to place.